peanutshawny/Steam-Clustering/README.md

 Next Steps:
 * Find more data on games from Steam or otherwise (such as missing dates, number of reviews, genre, etc.)
 * Categorize again with k-prototypes and intepret results
-* Find a more permanent solution to some quick fixes implemented earlier on
+* Find a more permanent solution to some quick fixes implemented earlier on (using asterisks as separators, random errors in webscraper)
+* Perform a similar analysis on games that cost a non-zero amount
+* Run the analysis again in a different time period (Steam discounts change daily)

 ## Contact